scribe-org/Scribe-iOS/README.md

 - Creating an MVP

-- Expanding Scribe's support for current languages by adding words and their genders
+- Expanding Scribe's support for current languages by adding words and their genders to the [language files](https://github.com/scribe-org/Scribe-iOS)

+  - Pull requests are more than welcome for this!

 <!--